Consumer Protection Act

 With the new Consumer Protection Act implemented in April 2011, the tricky issue of latent and patent defect raises its head all the time.

 The Act states that all defects must be divulged to the estate agent and the buyer.

-- Does the seller know that all defects must be divulged
+- Does the seller know that all defects must be divulged?

-- Are they qualified to evaluate faults
+- Are estate agents qualified to evaluate faults?

 - Does the estate agent clarify the information?

 This Act therefore imposes new responsibilities on estate agents and holds them accountable for:

 - Any action which on later investigation could be characterised as dishonest, unfair or misleading.

 - Any aspects of the property which could be deemed of low or defective quality and/or of questionable value in terms of the price paid.